enthought/mayavi/docs/source/mayavi/example_fire.rst

      it.

-     Now if you want to visualize something on a different "branch" of the pipeline, lets say you want to view iso-surfaces of the temperature data you must first click on the modules or the source object (the `VTK XML File ...` node) itself and then select the menu item.
+     Now if you want to visualize something on a different "branch" of the pipeline, let's say you want to view iso-surfaces of the temperature data you must first click on the modules or the source object (the `VTK XML File ...` node) itself and then select the menu item.
 When you select an item on the tree, it